What is the big deal with passive income?

 The idea is that you make an upfront investment of time and/or money, but once the momentum builds, there’s minimal maintenance required going forward.

-Passive income investments aren’t just for later, for retirement, or the extreme long term.
+Passive income investments aren’t just for later, for retirement, or the extremely long term.

 Passive income changes the dynamics of your income and expenses.